lexibank/tlopo/out/vol1/chapter7.md

 A possible cognate occurs in a single Western Oceanic language, Mekeo of the Central Province of Papua.
-East Mekeo has papao (dialect fafao) 'small canoe for children, also used as a trough for feeding pigs'.
+East Mekeo has _papao_ (dialect _fafao_) 'small canoe for children, also used as a trough for feeding pigs'.
 Reduction of the first vowel cluster of a reduplicated word is characteristic of Mekeo (Alan Jones, pers.comm.).
-This comparison points to POc &ast;paopao 'small outrigger canoe', though it needs strengthening by further cognates beyond Polynesian.
+This comparison points to POc _&ast;paopao_ 'small outrigger canoe', though it needs strengthening by further cognates beyond Polynesian.

-[Blust](../references.md#source-Blust1986) ([1986](../references.md#source-Blust1986):33) reconstructs the term &ast;dakit, noting a number of reflexes within the WMP region and a regular reflex in one Oceanic language, Motu.
+[Blust](../references.md#source-Blust1986) ([1986](../references.md#source-Blust1986):33) reconstructs the term _&ast;dakit_, noting a number of reflexes within the WMP region and a regular reflex in one Oceanic language, Motu.
 To these may be added many other Philippine and Northern Sulawesi reflexes (given in [Reid 1971](../references.md#source-Reid1971)) and possible reflexes in CMP and Western Oceanic.

 <table>
 <tr>